manybabies/manybabies.github.io/events.md

 * **Dr. Jessica Kosie** *(Arizona State University)* will discuss how her lab collects data on the early speech environment and how it interacts with cultural and socioeconomic differences.
 * **Dr. Tess Forest** *(Columbia University)* will introduce methods for measuring caregiver unpredictability in naturalistic interactions and discuss how it relates to infants’ attention and learning.
-* **Dr. Zuzanna Ludanska**, *(Polish Academy of Sciences)* will talk about using wearables to study infant vocalizations, and what it can tell us about how naturalistic infant behavior changes in daily situational contexts.
+* **Dr. Zuzanna Ludanska** *(Polish Academy of Sciences)* will talk about using wearables to study infant vocalizations, and what it can tell us about how naturalistic infant behavior changes in daily situational contexts.
 * **Dr. Peter Krøjgaard** *(Aarhus University)* will demonstrate how his lab collects data on the day-to-day life of young children via take-home diaries, as well as the insights it can provide about children’s environments and some of the best-practices for the method.

 ### [REGISTER](https://airtable.com/appRoqMKzcK3NsXt4/pagF8o28pDLdDDnLK/form) to access Zoom link